jcatana/reaper/README.md

     k annotate namespace test${i} reaper.io/killTime=${i}m
 done
 ```

-11. Create a Sleep Deployment in Each Test Namespace to be Killed

 ```shell
 # cd to the repository root where test-sleep-deployment.yaml is, and then run this: